Vaithiyalingam/android_ninja_workspace/README.md

 - Home Page

 **Scope of work**
 - User should be able to see the Users list loaded from the Users List API
-- User should be able to see next set of users list when clicked on Load More button.
+- User should be able to see the next set of users list when clicking on Load More button.